 Notice which one hit hardest.
 That’s where your work is.

-The goal isn’t to eliminate your pattern.
-It’s to see it coming, so you can choose differently.
+The goal here isn’t eliminating your pattern.
+It’s seeing it early enough to choose differently.

 Self-sabotage happens to everyone.
-But when patterns persist despite awareness, there may be deeper roots to address.
+But when patterns persist despite awareness, there may be something clinical underneath.

 Consider professional support if:

-• Self-sabotage patterns significantly impair work, relationships, or well-being
+• Your patterns significantly impair work, relationships, or well-being

 • You feel unable to change despite genuine effort

-• Patterns are connected to anxiety, depression, or trauma responses
+• The pattern connects to anxiety, depression, or trauma responses

 • Self-destructive behavior escalates